 On the plus side, the cabin of the Mercedes is littered with useful storage, including a deep, lidded box in the centre console.

 Reliability and Safety

-There has been no Euro NCAP test for the Mercedes CLS yet, but tha's not a worry since the CLS is based on the Mercedes E-Class, which is a five-star EuroNCAP car.
-Included in the raft of standard safety kit are six airbags, ESP and tyre pressure monitoring.
+There has been no Euro NCAP test for the Mercedes CLS but that's not a worry since the CLS is based on the Mercedes E-Class, which is a five-star EuroNCAP car.
+Included in the roster of standard safety kit are six airbags, ESP and tyre pressure monitoring.
 Hit the eye-wateringly expensive options list and you can add hi-tech extras such as lane keep assist, adaptive LED headlights, blind spot monitoring and adaptive cruise control.